Rare Species Guide

 Basis for Former Listing

 The Snapping Turtle (Chelydra serpentina) occurs throughout the eastern United States and southern Canada.
 It is found in a wide variety of aquatic habitats throughout Minnesota.
 Despite its widespread occurrence, several factors prompted concern for the Snapping Turtle's status in Minnesota and led to its listing as a special concern species in 1984.
 The major factor is the unknown and possibly detrimental effects of commercial harvest on local populations.
 Snapping Turtles are harvested for their meat and used for human consumption.
-The Minnesota DNR allows licensees to take an unlimited number of adults, provided that the carapace length is greater than 30.5 cm (12 in.).
+The Minnesota DNR allows licensees to take up to three adults, provided that the carapace length is greater than 30.5 cm (12 in.).
 Because females are long-lived and reproduce for 5-10 years (sometimes longer) once they obtain a minimum carapace length of 25 cm (10 in.), there is the potential that intense harvesting may significantly affect local breeding populations.
 Harvest figures are also high in early spring and late autumn when Snapping Turtles are together in communal hibernacula.
 These areas are susceptible to over-trapping.

 The effect of environmental contaminants is an additional concern.
 Helwig and Hora (1983) found high levels of PCBs (polychlorinated biphenyls) in the fat of Snapping Turtles residing in the Mississippi River below the Twin Cities.
 The effect of these contaminants on the turtles' reproductive capacity is unknown.
 The Snapping Turtle was listed as a special concern species in 1984.